15 Fun Polar Bear Activities

 Fun Polar Bear Activities: #1 Read Aloud

+Ice Bear is, hands down, one of my favorite polar bear books.
 Here are a few images from the book!
 The illustrations of these polar bears look almost like photographs!
 Not only does this book have a narrative text, but there is also informational text on each page.
-You can see if just under this polar bear’s snout.

 Fun Polar Bear Activities: #2 Responding to Text